-- 36.1 Where an ATSI employee is required to fulfil cultural, ceremonial or family obligations during work hours can on application to their Director access up to 5 days of their accrued personal leave per calendar year. - 36.2 In addition, an ATSI employee is also entitled to 5 days Special Unpaid Leave (Cultural) per calendar year to attend cultural, ceremonial and family obligations. - 36.3 Where an ATSI employee requires additional leave, they can also request to use other paid leave.
-They may also request additional unpaid leave.
+- Diwali - 36.1 Several religious and cultural holidays observed in Australia aren't recognised public holidays.
+Where an employee is required to fulfil cultural, ceremonial or family obligations during work hours, they can, on application to their Line Manager and Section Manager access up to 5 days of Cultural Leave per financial year to celebrate these holidays. - 36.2 In addition, an employee is also entitled to 5 days Special Unpaid Leave (Cultural) per calendar year to attend cultural, ceremonial or family obligations. - 36.3 Where an employee requires additional leave, they can also request to use other paid or unpaid leave.